Elango-Sagravia/presidential/outstatic/content/articles/cop29-the-300-billion-act-of-tokenism.md

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdQee1guFO9QwShlNmtV_akdtcnAaUKG7anIf-IU3o0AghryYssekgHV7LYZaG-jTHgmlXVi_45x3Iv6jl9TPhDeWSd2OFI2WUVi3CWAG9F9sKEFOUbgjApncROhLfLWZVyISkkiA?key=Vg_W9OPiul62wjpB3mjP2C9i)

-*Simon Stiell addresses the closing plenary of COP29 in Baku and waves a copy of the Paris Agreement.
+*source-Simon Stiell addresses the closing plenary of COP29 in Baku and waves a copy of the Paris Agreement.
 Source: [https://www.flickr.com/photos/unfccc/albums/](https://www.flickr.com/photos/unfccc/albums/)*

 Though the analogy is compelling, it feels misplaced given the history of missed climate commitments.
 Consider the track record: at the[ 2009 UN Climate Change Conference in Copenhagen (COP15)](https://unfccc.int/conference/copenhagen-climate-change-conference-december-2009), developed countries committed to mobilizing $100 billion annually by 2020 to support developing nations in combating climate change.
 The Paris Agreement reaffirmed this target and extended the commitment to 2025 while stipulating that future financial goals should be determined based on the needs and priorities of developing countries.
 Despite the pledge, the $100 billion [target was not met by the 2020 deadline](https://www.iied.org/countries-missing-deadlines-submit-climate-plans-more-half-time).
 It was only achieved in 2023, three years later, as reported by the[ Organization for Economic Cooperation and Development (OECD)](https://www.oecd.org/en/topics/sub-issues/climate-finance-and-the-usd-100-billion-goal.html), illustrating a pattern of overdue premiums.